-L Byrne, spouse of C Byrne, a governor of The Grove Primary Academy, is employed by the Kite Academy Trust as a teacher.
-L Byrne's appointment predates C Byrne's appointment as a governor.
-L Byrne is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a governor.
+E. Young, daughter of S. Young, a Governor at The Grove Primary Academy, is employed by the academy trust as a teacher.
+E. Young's appointment predates the appointment of S. Young as a Governor.
+E. Young is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a Governor.

-J Houghton, daughter of N Houghton, a governor of The Grove Primary Academy, is employed by the Kite Academy Trust as a teacher.
-J Houghton's appointment predates the appointment of N Houghton as a governor.
-J Houghton is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a governor.
+K. Ayre, daughter of I. Ayre, a Governor at Hale Nursery & Primary Academy, is employed by the academy trust as a teacher.
+K. Ayre's appointment predates the appointment of I. Ayre as a Governor.
+K. Ayre is paid within the normal pay scale for her role and receives no special treatment as a result of her relationship to a Governor.